Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Evaluation

-\textbf{GPT-1.4B.} With the smallest model size, Merak could only enable shifted critical path schedule and stage-aware recomputation since the TMP degree is 1 in best configurations of all 3D parallelism methods.
-The relatively low memory overhead of GPT-1.4B brings substantial space for stage-aware recomputation, while it is not enough for turnoff activation recomputation in other methods.
-It is worth mentioning that on 16 GPUs with global batch sizes (GBS) 256 and 512, DeepSpeed ZeROs is the fastest baseline due to the accessibility of ZeRO-1 and fewer parameter updating operations.
-While ZeROs falls behind in all other experiments because of small microbatch size or large communication volumes in ZeRO-3 and ZeRO-Infinity.
-Another worth noting case is with GBS 64 and 128 on 64 GPUs, where Merak only gets acceleration of 19.4\%-21.9\%.
-This is because large DP degrees (8-16) and small GBS result in a small number of microbatch, and the DP communication and model updates occupy a considerable portion of runtime.
-Merak performs well in other situations, with up to 41.7\% performance gains.
+\textbf{GPT-1.4B.} With the smallest model size, Merak can only enable the shifted critical path schedule and stage-aware recomputation because the TMP degree is 1 for the best configurations of all 3D parallelism methods.
+The relatively low memory overhead of GPT-1.4B provides substantial space for stage-aware recomputation, whereas it is insufficient for turnoff activation recomputation in other methods.
+It is worth mentioning that on 16 GPUs with global batch sizes (GBS) of 256 and 512, DeepSpeed ZeROs is the fastest baseline owing to the accessibility of ZeRO-1 and fewer parameter updating operations.
+ZeROs fall behind in all other experiments due to their small executable microbatch size, as well as large communication volumes in ZeRO-3 and ZeRO-Infinity.
+For GBS of 64 and 128 on 64 GPUs, Merak obtain an acceleration of only 1.19--1.22$\times$, as high DP degree (8--16) and small GBS yield a small number of microbatches, and the DP communication and model updates consume a considerable portion of the runtime.
+Merak demonstrate high performance in other scenarios, with speedups of up to 1.42$\times$.

-\textbf{GPT-2.5B.} The TMP degree is still 1 on GPT-2.5B, leading to a similar performance trend to GPT-1.4B.
-Merak outperforms the best baseline by 31.6\%-38.6\%, 27.1\%-36.1\%, and 19.1\%-34.4\% on 16, 32, and 64 GPUs, respectively.
-With different implementations of operators, PaddlePaddle has an edge on small number of GPUs while Megatron-LM performs better on larger scales.
-But with the help of ZeRO-1 like model sharding, which could save memory for just a larger microbatch size, PaddlePaddle does a good job in larger GBS on 32 and 64 GPUs with GPT-2.5B as well.
-The model sharding method is orthogonal to Merak, and we will attempt to integrate it in future work for more training flexibility.
+\textbf{GPT-2.5B.} The TMP degree remains 1 for GPT-2.5B, which produce a similar performance trend to that of GPT-1.4B.
+Merak outperforms the best baseline by 1.32--1.39$\times$, 1.27--1.36$\times$, and 1.19--1.34$\times$ on 16, 32, and 64 GPUs, respectively.
+With different operator implementations, PaddlePaddle has an edge on small number of GPUs, whereas Megatron-LM performs better on larger scales.
+But with the help of ZeRO-1-like model sharding, PaddlePaddle performs well in larger GBS on 32 and 64 GPUs with GPT-2.5B, where sharding can conserve memory for a larger microbatch size.
+In other cases, memory conservation alone is insufficient for extending the microbatch sizes.
+As the model-sharding technique is orthogonal to Merak, we will attempt to integrate it in future studies to increase training flexibility.